omarkohl/learnjj.codeandbugs.com/docs/basics/log.md

 A few things to note about the above screenshot:

-* Starting at the top left, `@` is the working copy, which includes all "uncommitted" modifications to the working directory. "uncommitted" is in quotes because in jj, changes are always committed.
-It is only uncommitted in the usual Git sense.
+* Starting at the top left, `@` is the working copy, meaning all files as they currently appear in your working directory, including all modifications. `jj` always commits everything for you, so `@` is a regular Ju Jutsu change (with an underlying commit).
+If you use Git directly on the repository, all modifications in `@` will be displayed as uncommited changes by Git because `@` is tracked internally by Ju Jutsu.
 * Next to it, you have `smmzpnrn`, the change ID.
 Every change has such an ID that never changes even as you modify, rebase etc. the change.
 Highlighted is the shortest unique prefix that identifies the change, `s` in this case.